francesco-plt/iot-ch/CH3/notes.md

 ## Notes

+* To run the Cooja simulation at real time you need to set the speed limit to 100%;
-If something's wrong, just look at the slides for a corrected version of the code
+* If something's wrong, just look at the slides for a corrected version of the code

 ## The challenge